by Ihor Charischak

 Here’s a simple example of what I mean.
 I once asked my 7th graders to enter a decimal number on the calculator.
 I noticed that everyone entered a number with a decimal point in it.
 So on my overhead calculator I pressed 127 and told them that this was my decimal number.
 Though most of them were willing to accept what I did (since students usually assume I’m a math magician and what I say goes), one student (fortunately) challenged what I said.
 “Your number doesn’t have a decimal point in it,” he said.
 In reply I punched in 127.00.
 “Is this now a decimal number,” I asked.
 He said yes frustratingly.
 Then I pressed equal.
 I looked to see if the student was surprised by what happened.
 No expression change on his part.
 “Do I still have a decimal number,” I asked.
 He said no. “Why not?”
 I responded.
 “There is no decimal point,” he replied.
 Hands shot up.
 “Oh, you don’t need a decimal point.
 The calculator just turned it into a whole number,” one student shouted out.
 “So you mean a whole number is not a decimal number?”
 I said.
 Some nodded in agreement, some disagreed and others just seemed confused in silence.

 We discussed the confusion about 127 and 127.00 and eventually we realized that 127 and 127.00 were equal.
 The decimal point separates the whole part of a number from its fractional part.
-If the fractional part is 0 and 2 two zeros mean the same thing, then the calculator just drops the decimal point and the zeros when I press enter because the calculator chose to use a decimal in its simpler form.
+If the fractional part is 0 or 00 that means the calculator will drop the decimal point and the zeros when I press enter because the calculator chooses to use the number in its simplest form.

 My goal was to have students understand that numbers are masters of disguise.
 They can take on a multitude of forms and still have the same value.
 The trick in problem solving is to choose an appropriate form of the number to work with.
 The calculator chose 127 over 127.00 because 127 is a simpler form.